Google’s New Campaign Setup: Faster and More Efficient

 FAQs

-It may limit initial control over campaign structure and settings, especially if you’re not yet familiar with Google’s automated recommendations.
+The faster setup may help advertisers start quickly, but it could also limit early control over campaign structure and settings.
+That matters especially for advertisers who are not yet familiar with Google’s automated recommendations.

 Comments